CLFlix/KuroBot/README.md

 ### ?memecam

 This allows a chatter to redeem 500 points to make the streamer turn on a silly filter or modify their camera in any other meme-ish way for 10 minutes!

+### ?invert

+You can make the streamer turn their camera upside-down for 10 minutes by redeeming 250 points!

+### ?zoom

+Make the streamer absurdly zoom in their camera for the next 10 minutes with 500 points!

 ### ?endwith `map_link`